Introduction

 Imagine this scenario:

-Earthbound astronaut
+Earthbound cover

 After the nine months, your craft descends on a roaring pillar of flame to land on a desolate, airless, radiation-blasted surface with lethally frigid temperatures.
 Upon landing, you must instantly transition from weightlessness to gravity, your muscles and bones weakened.
-Nearly crippled, nearly blind, traumatized and depressed, you must immediately begin to perform complex tasks crucial for your survival.
+Nearly crippled, nearly blind, traumatized, and depressed, you must immediately begin to perform complex tasks crucial for your survival.

 And should such missions be foolishly launched, the sample size for experiments—that is, the number of astronauts or mechanical systems studied—is so small as to make findings statistically meaningless.
 No drug trial would pretend to be legitimate that had only dozens, even hundreds, of test subjects.
 Any legitimate clinical trial requires many thousands of subjects to even begin to detect the small-but-significant side effects of experimental drugs due to environmental, genetic, and other differences among people.

 For example, there is evidence that some people may have a genetic predisposition to swelling of the optic disc of the eye that occurs in astronauts in zero gravity.
 This swelling contributes to the blurry vision experienced by astronauts during and after space missions.
 Screening for such subtle differences is impossible, given the stunning complexity of human genetics.
-So, astronauts on deep space missions—with its combined weightlessness, radiation, high carbon dioxide atmosphere and other alien conditions—could well be prone to medical problems that cannot be predicted.
+So, astronauts on deep-space missions—with its combined weightlessness, radiation, high carbon dioxide atmosphere and other alien conditions—could well be prone to medical problems that cannot be predicted.

 This book will reveal that space travel is a voyage into a black hole of ignorance.
-Indeed, an extensive review by scientists of space travel’s health effects concluded that “there is an urgent need for expanded research to determine the true extent of the current limitations of long-term space travel and to develop potential applications and countermeasures for deep space exploration and colonization.”
+Indeed, an extensive review by scientists of space travel’s health effects concluded that “there is an urgent need for expanded research to determine the true extent of the current limitations of long-term space travel and to develop potential applications and countermeasures for deep-space exploration and colonization.”
 These research needs ranged from radiation effects, to the deterioration of blood cells, to the effects of dust, to blood sampling methods, to the ideal space diet.

 While the popular perception of the space program is of ingenious engineers, heroic astronauts, and sophisticated machinery, there is a far darker and more complex reality.
 Certainly, the space program has seen its crowning successes.
 Legions of satellites have enabled global communication and Earth observation.
 Sophisticated planetary probes have revealed new knowledge of the solar system.
 Space telescopes have brought new understanding of the universe.
 And, the International Space Station, has yielded invaluable data about the effects of space travel on human physiology.

-While this book might be damned for crushing the dream of human deep space travel, when the dream turns out to be a nightmare, it should be exposed as such.
-This book will not kill the human deep space program; reality will.
+While this book might be damned for crushing the dream of human deep-space travel, when the dream turns out to be a nightmare, it should be exposed as such.
+This book will not kill the human deep-space program; reality will.
 This book only reveals the inevitability of its demise.

 Deep space is, in the end, the Foolhardy Frontier.